Raise your hand if you love flying with small children? …. Anyone … Anyone … Going once, going twice …. not sold.

 I also take them with me when traveling for business, now that I frequently travel for work to the city in which I grew up.
 Grandma and Grandpa get some time with the grandkids while I pound away in Excel and meet with colleagues.

 It’s not easy!
 I’m not about to suggest that’s the case.
-And traveling with two takes plenty of patience, planning and (of course) some empty threats and bribery (because really, when does parenting not involve a litte of those things).
-Contrary to popular belief, however, it can be done with grace and without entire loss of sanity.
+And traveling with two takes plenty of patience, planning, and (of course) some empty threats and bribery (because really, when does parenting not involve a little of those things).
+Contrary to popular belief, however, it can be done with grace and without an entire loss of sanity.

 After a minor panic attack when I couldn’t see him among the crowd (which resulted in me being scolded by a TSA friend for leaving the sacred spot on the floor where I’d been instructed to wait while he yelled “hand check”), another more understanding agent pointed out my son.
 I quickly got back into “all business through security” mode, expertly outstretched my hands for the drug residue test while holding J, and then calmly went on my merry way when I passed (whew, big relief…).

 With experience in my back pocket, I’ve compiled some strategies and tactics to make the process as smooth as possible.
 While the adventure will almost never be perfect, it can be done, my friends, so let’s get down to business.